ttreetanthiploet-cpu/mini-app-demo/README.md

 # Paotang Advisor — Chat Mini App

-A mobile-first PWA chat interface for KTB (Krungthai Bank) debt advisory, built with Next.js 16, Tailwind CSS v4, and shadcn/ui.
-Frontend-only with mock state — no backend required.
+A mobile-first PWA chat interface for KTB (Krungthai Bank) debt advisory.
+Customers chat with an AI bot (น้องฟิน) that can recommend debt restructuring plans and escalate to a human agent.
+Built with Next.js 16, Tailwind CSS v4, and shadcn/ui; backed by a file-based JSON database and an n8n automation webhook.

 ## Features

-- **Chat UI** — bot (น้องฟิน) and human agent (เจ้าหน้าที่ ณัฐพล) modes with typing indicators, chip suggestions, and action shortcuts
+- **Chat UI** — bot (น้องฟิน) modes with typing indicators, quick-reply chips, and banking action shortcuts
-- **Debt intake form** — 4-step guided flow (income → debts → goal → confirm) with field validation and a locked summary card
+- **Debt restructuring advisor** — AI-driven conversation that reads customer profile, account details, and prior offers, then forwards them to an n8n workflow for plan recommendations and render to present in HTML format
-- **Agent handoff** — animated connecting state that transitions the chat to a human advisor
+- **Agent handoff** — animated connecting state that transitions the chat to a submit offer to advisor
+- **Persistent conversation log** — every message (user and bot) is appended to the local JSON database; offer summaries and session state are kept in sync after each n8n response
 - **PWA** — installable, standalone display, service worker caching, app icons
 - **KTB Sky Blue design system** — `#00A4E5` theme, IBM Plex Sans Thai font, iOS safe-area support